Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager.Core/docs/AuthUsingEnvironmentVariables.md

 ## Obtaining the values

-These values can be obtained from the [portal](https://portal.azure.com/), here's the instructions:
+These values can be obtained from the [portal](https://portal.azure.com/) with the following instructions:

 ### Get Subscription ID